-Las Positas offers 4 placement assessments; English, Math, English as a Second Language (ESL) and Chemistry.
+Las Positas offers 4 placement assessments; English, Math, English as a Second Language (ESL), Spanish, French and Chemistry.

 The Reading Comprehension test, comprised of 20 questions, measures your ability to understand what you read, to identify main ideas and to make inferences.
 You need to distinguish between direct statements and secondary or supporting ideas.